Effective poset inequalities

 Thus, Theorem~\ref{thm:HP order poly} implies Theorem~\ref{t:HP}.
 Note also that \. $\Omega(P,t) \ts = \ts \Omega(P^\ast,t)$, where \ts $P^\ast=(X, \prec^\ast)$ \ts is the poset where relations are reversed: \ts $x\prec y \ \Leftrightarrow \ y \prec^\ast x$.
 Thus, the theorem holds when maximal elements are replaced with minimal elements.

 The tools we use to establish Theorem~\ref{thm:HP order poly} are based on \defng{Shepp's lattice}, and are extremely far-reaching.
-They allows us to establish a variety of inequalities on the order polynomial as well as their $q$-analogues.
-Notably, we establish the asymptotic version of \defng{Graham's conjecture} (Conjecture~\ref{conj:Graham}) via the following \defng{strict log-concavity} \ts of the order polynomial:
+Notably, they allows us to establish the following \defng{strict log-concavity} \ts of the order polynomial: